massiveadam/MusicBot/BOT_PERMISSIONS_GUIDE.md

 2. **Check role hierarchy** - bot role must be above channels it manages
 3. **Verify bot is in the server** - check member list
 4. **Check audit logs** - look for permission-related entries

+## Specific Fix for Error 50013:

+If you're getting `403 Forbidden (error code: 50013): Missing Permissions`:

+### Step 1: Check Role Hierarchy
+1. Go to **Server Settings** → **Roles**
+2. Find your bot's role in the list
+3. **Drag the bot's role higher** in the list (above any channels it needs to manage)
+4. The bot role should be above the `@everyone` role and any other roles that might interfere

+### Step 2: Verify Bot Permissions
+1. Go to **Server Settings** → **Integrations** → **Bots and Apps**
+2. Click on your bot
+3. Ensure these permissions are **enabled**:
+   - ✅ Manage Channels
+   - ✅ Manage Permissions
+   - ✅ Connect
+   - ✅ Speak
+   - ✅ Use Voice Activity
+   - ✅ Send Messages
+   - ✅ View Channels
+   - ✅ Add Reactions

+### Step 3: Check Category Permissions (if applicable)
+If your bot is trying to create channels in a specific category:
+1. Right-click the category → **Edit Category**
+2. Go to **Permissions** tab
+3. Ensure your bot's role has these permissions:
+   - ✅ Manage Channels
+   - ✅ Manage Permissions
+   - ✅ View Channel
+   - ✅ Connect
+   - ✅ Speak

+### Step 4: Test Again
+After making these changes:
+1. Restart your bot
+2. Try the `/golive` command again
+3. Check the logs for any remaining errors

 ## Current Bot Permissions in Code: